 * * * *

 It’s important to keep your drains healthy which is why bags, sanitary products, condoms, syringes, wet wipes and fats, oil and grease should be kept out of our sewer system.
-Flushing or pouring something down the drain that doesn’t belong can easily result in a blocked drain.
+Flushing or pouring something down the drain that doesn’t belong can easily result in a blocked drain in London, or wherever it is you’re based.
 If you suspect you’ve got a blockage and require your drains cleaning, contact Drain 365 today on 0800 699 0922.